 Document packets each consist of five document reproductions (two views each) and two supplementary sheets in an envelope.

-NEW!
 The Indiana Historian has been available as a digital download for some time, and now, you can download BROADSIDES!
 Click the links below to download this resource (there are 9 files total).

 Resource Guide/3 hole punched 424 pp. 1987